psaegert/AML-Final/README.md

-# Predicting the probability of hospitalization and mortality from COVID-19 infection.
+# Predicting Conditional Probabilities of COVID-19 Related Hospitalization and Deaths From Personal and Regional Characteristics
 ## Advanced Machine Learning SS21: Final Project